LNshuti/avenue-one/README.md

 # Avenue-One: Real Estate Valuation Automated
-The purpose of this project is to build a full-stack application that demonstrates the power of machine learning in automating real estate valuation.
-With a focus on the real estate sector, this project showcases the end-to-end process of data gathering, model development, deployment, automation, and frontend development.
+The purpose of this project is to demonstrates how to build and deploy a full stack application.
+The application covers all the areas necessary when building ML applications from data gathering, model development, deployment, automation, and frontend development.
 By leveraging Python, SQL, and machine learning libraries, a real estate deal valuation model is built and deployed as an API endpoint on AWS.
 The application also incorporates an automated data pipeline, user-friendly frontend interface, and thorough testing and validation processes.

 **Step 1: Data Gathering and Preparation**
 1. Identify and acquire relevant real estate data sources, such as property listings, historical sales data, or market trends.